facebook/docusaurus/docs/getting-started-publishing.md

 ## Automating Deployments Using Continuous Integration

 Continuous integration (CI) services are typically used to perform routine tasks whenever new commits are checked in to source control.
 These tasks can be any combination of running unit tests and integration tests, automating builds, publishing packages to NPM, and yes, deploying changes to your website.
 All you need to do to automate deployment of your website is to invoke the `publish-gh-pages` script whenever your docs get updated.
-In the following section we'll be covering how to do just that using [CircleCI](https://circleci.com/), a popular continuous integration service provider.
+In the following section, we'll be covering how to do just that using [CircleCI](https://circleci.com/), a popular continuous integration service provider.

 ### Using CircleCI 2.0